BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
 Use querySelector with quotes to find the intended property (minding using correct/different quotation marks, and putting "3" inside of them as well).
-Remove!
+Remove the centipede!
 ```